Sri Lanka surf

 Talalla Beach is lovely.
 Sunbathe between the old fishing boats, do yoga in the morning, and just all-round chill.

-Read our full ultimate guide to Talalla Beach
+Read our full destination guide to Talalla Beachโ†’

 SK Town

 On heavy days, this one shapes up into neat wedges that can go both left and right.
-When it’s really powerful, closeouts are the game.
+When it gets big it will close out, plus it only tends to work early morning and in the evening, because loads of winds come across this bit of the island.

-Read our full ultimate guide to surfing in SK Town
+Read our full destination guide to surfing and staying in SK Townโ†’

 Madiha

-Chilled Madiha has a reef break that’s got a right hander and a left that’s very challenging.
+Chilled Madiha has a reef break that’s got a right hander and a left that’s a rare advanced surfer option on the Sri Lankan south coast.

-It’s best suited to more advanced surfers but, given the location (Weligama to the west and SK Town to the east), is also a fine base for all levels, so long as you don’t mind tuk-tuking out to the waves in the morning.
+So, the local spots in Madiha itself are better for experienced surfers but, given the location (Weligama to the west and SK Town to the east), the area is also a fine base for all levels, so long as you don’t mind tuk-tuking out to the waves in the morning.

 Upsides: Great hotels, stunning beaches (just check out the super-gorgeous Polhena Beach), relaxed cafes.